 The undersigned Officer of the Corporation hereby certifies that this a true and complete copy of the Bylaws of OmniAir Consortium, Inc. effective as of the date first set forth above.

-Timothy J. McGuckin Jason JonMichael
+Suzanne Murtha Dave Kristick

 Executive Director/Secretary Chair of the Board

-National Director ITS HNTB Corporation